Each tax year the government sets an annual limit on how much you can put into an ISA. The 2017/18 tax year runs from 6 April 2017 to 5 April 2018.

-You can invest the full amount (up to £15,240) into either a Stocks & Shares ISA, a Cash ISA or an Innovative Finance ISA.
-Alternatively split your investment between a Stocks & Shares ISA, a Cash ISA, and an Innovative Finance ISA, providing you stay within the overall £15,240 limit.
+The ISA allowance can be split as desired between a Stocks & Shares ISA, a Cash ISA, a Lifetime ISA (maximum £4,000) and an Innovative Finance ISA, providing you stay within the overall £20,000 limit.

 The annual ISA allowance is per individual.
-This means a husband and wife, for example, can put up to £30,480 between them into ISAs this tax year.
+This means a husband and wife can put up to £40,000 between them into ISAs this tax year.

 Open a Stocks & Shares ISA online in minutes